rpeck98/ud2/README.md

 ### Show application insights enabled

+Application insights has been enabled for the model REST API endpoint.

 ![app-insights](./images/app-insights-enabled.png)

 ### Show the logs output

+Logs are available for the endpoint.

 ![logs-output](./images/logs-output.png)

 ### Show the Swagger docs

+Swagger documentation for the endpoint.

 ![swagger](./images/swagger-app.png)

 ### Results of invoking endpoint

+Results from consuming the endpoint.
+Additional example available in screencast video.

 ![endpoint](./images/endpoint-results.png)